+Asset Category Estimated life in years

-Asset Category Purchased computer software & Licences Development Internally generated IT Estimated life in years 2 to 10 2 to 10 2 to 10
+Purchased computer software & Licences 2 to 10

+Development 2 to 10

+Internally generated IT 2 to 10

 1.9 Inventories

 Inventories comprise mainly of drugs and consumable medical products which are held at the lower of cost or net realisable value.
 The cost formula is determined by using the latest cost price from suppliers.
 Due to the high turnover of inventories and the low value held, the Trust considers this method to be an appropriate basis of measurement.
 Net realisable value is the estimated selling price less estimated costs to achieve a sale.